 De Vink v Milligan, Edinburgh Sheriff Court 2015

-Counsel for defender at proof in action for malicious falsehood at Edinburgh Sheriff Court involving two elected politicians.
-Decree of absolvitor granted in favour of the defender.
+Counsel for defender at proof in successful defence to action for malicious falsehood at Edinburgh Sheriff Court involving two elected politicians.

 Procurator Fiscal, Dumfries v Stephen Russell 2015